lbrn/lbrn-jekyll/_posts/news/2013-08-12-lbrn-work-in-progress-seminar-series-2013.markdown

   Prena Dua, PhD, Louisiana Tech

-_note: click on poster image to view schedule and speaker list._

 Also please check our participating sites; notify the site ahead of time to ensure site will be running via the Access Grid.
 All sites require 3 business day notice.
 Read more to see attending sites:

 - Louisiana State University Baton Rouge - A663 Life Sciences Annex Conference Room, 3502 VetMed Bldg